 In addition to this, online bookings happen fast – instantly, even.
 As reservations can time out in just a few hours, it can be difficult to detect and block scam guests at the point of purchase.

 To keep yourself and your business safe online, it’s important to prepare for any potential risks to avoid becoming vulnerable to scams.
-Read on to find out our top 10 warning signs that your guest is trying to defraud you.
+Here are our top 16 warning signs that your guests are trying to defraud you.

-While it’s not true in all cases, language use can sometimes be a big red flag for some owners.
-If the person inquiring shows extremely little understanding of basic language skills like grammar, spelling and punctuation, or are very repetitive in what they’ve written, ask yourself twice before accepting: they could be trying to scam you.
+If the person inquiring shows extremely little understanding of basic language skills and are very repetitive in what they’ve written, ask yourself twice before accepting: they could be trying to scam you.

-Where you are being contacted from can also be an indicator of fraud.
+Where you’re being contacted from can also be an indicator of fraud.
 Have you heard of the email provider they’re using?
-Do the guest’s name and email correspond to one another?
+Check that the guest’s name and email correspond to one another.
 If there are any discrepancies here, this guest could also be a fake.

-Yes, some people do genuinely surprise their loved ones with a vacation, but others may use this as an excuse to pull one over on hosts.
-Surprise trips can, unfortunately, fall through at any time.
-So, when you’re accepting booking requests, make sure you have the names and contact details for the entire booking party.
-It might also be a good idea to take a security deposit or impose a strict cancelation policy to avoid scammers targeting you.
+Of course, some people do genuinely surprise their loved ones with a vacation, but others may use this as an excuse to pull one over on hosts.
+If they say that the property is a gift or a surprise for someone else, make sure you have the names and contact details for the entire booking party.
+When you’re accepting booking requests, it might also be a good idea to take a security deposit or impose a strict cancelation policy to avoid scammers targeting you.